ics-software-engineering/play-new-passcheckstyle/README.md

   * No class or method level JavaDocs.
   * Inconsistent indentation.
   * Test code is located in the default package.
+  * View template names (*.scala.html) should follow Java class naming conventions since they compile into Java classes.
+Thus, index.scala.html is renamed to Index.scala.html, and main.scala.html is renamed to Main.scala.html.

 When such an application is processed using Checkstyle with a reasonable ruleset, approximately 50 warnings are generated.